girishgautam/girishgautam/README.md

 ### Welcome to My GitHub Profile! 👋

 Hey there!
-I'm thrilled to welcome you to my GitHub page, where I'm constantly honing my coding skills through various challenges and projects.
+I'm happy to welcome you to my GitHub page, where I'm constantly improving my coding skills through various challenges and projects.
 As I transition from the food industry into the exciting world of data science, this platform serves as my playground to learn, experiment, and grow as a developer.

 #### About Me
 - 🌱 Currently transitioning my career from the food industry to data science.